radlab-sketch/drydenModelPython/README.md

 signal.TranferFunction(num_u, den_u)
 ```

 which returns the coefficients of the computed transfer function.
-Each of the transfer functions have been defined according to the definitions given at the start of this document.